Eideticom/eid-hermes/README.md

-# eid-hermes: An open-source eBPF accelerator for AWS F1 instances.
+# eid-hermes: An open-source eBPF accelerator for QEMU and AWS F1 instances.

 # Introduction

-This is an open-source [Eideticom][1]-led project that explores how [eBPF][2]-based FPGA accelerators can be used to offload application code from host processors.
+This is an open-source [Eideticom][1]-led project that explores how [eBPF][2]-based accelerators can be used to offload application code from host processors.

 This repository contains the source code for an eBPF-based PCIe accelerator design that can be run on [AWS F1 servers][3].
 As such,